raulgad/ITdaddy/README.md

-# Generator of new IT principles and advices
+# Generator of new IT principles, patterns and anti-patterns

 ## How it works
 Based on the word or phrase typed by the user, the neural network generates new software engineering principles and advices.